jackgle/ladc-gemm-scripts/README.md

-Matlab scripts for processing and analysis of acoustic data.
-Tools for pattern recognition and waveform classification are included.
+MATLAB scripts for processing and analysis of acoustic data.
+Pattern recognition and classification tools are the focus.
 These were written for Environmental Acoustic Recording System (EARS) data.

 Long-term passive acoustic monitoring has been implemented to support population models of marine mammals in the Gulf of Mexico.
 Techniques for mining large volumes of acoustic data are in development.